Baking Diary – Log 11 – 19.05.2012

 Here are one more picture to put an end to this long, ambitious project.
 YAY!

-Today, Hidden Beauty, Mr. Confident, Bear and I watched the last match of Champion League.
+Today, my friends and I watched the last match of Champion League.
 The other three supported Chelsea and English football, while I secretly supported Neuer, Bayern’s new goalkeeper.
 Final result was that Chelsea won its first Champion League.
 Congrats, Chelsea!
 God does want you to win this time.
 Petr Cech was so experienced and focused, he does deserve to be a champion.

 This will be a sleepless night in Munich city.
 My poor Neuer… :((Not poor Bayern, but just Neuer.
 Bayern team had had many, many chances to win this game, but they missed all of them, one by one.